 Virtually all fish diseases can be traced to stress, which weakens their immune systems.
-Sources of stress include shipping, poor water quality, improper water chemistry, inadequate filtration, improper diet, overcrowding, leaving the light on 24/7, aggression from other fish and inadequate habitat.
-To keep your fish in optimum health, perform regular partial water exchanges, be diligent about filter maintenance, feed your fish a varied and high-quality diet, don’t overstock your aquarium, and put the light on a timer to simulate a normal day/night cycle.
-When performing water exchanges, always treat tap water with a conditioner before adding it to your aquarium.
+Sources of stress include shipping, poor water quality, improper water chemistry, inadequate filtration, improper diet, overcrowding, leaving the light on 24/7, injuries, aggression from other fish and inadequate habitat.
+To keep your fish in optimum health, perform regular partial water changes, be diligent about filter maintenance, feed them a varied high-quality diet, don't overstock your aquarium, and put the light on a timer to simulate a normal day/night cycle.
+When performing water changes, always treat tap water with a conditioner before adding it to your aquarium.

 Never purchase fish that have just arrived at your local aquarium store.
 New arrivals are usually stressed and moving them again will only stress them further.
 Let them settle in for a week or more before purchasing.
 Take new purchases straight home and acclimate them to your aquarium's pH and temperature for at least 30 minutes, spending extra time with sensitive species or if the store's water chemistry is significantly different from yours.
 Make sure there is plenty of cover for all your fish and rearrange decorations if necessary to deter established territorial fish from harassing new arrivals.
 After adding new fish to your aquarium, leave the light off for a few hours to allow them to adjust to their new environment.
 Do not tap on the glass or suddenly turn on the aquarium light in a dark room.